key4hep/key4hep-tutorials/whizard_gen/README.md

 ```bash
 dumpevent zhiggs.slcio 3 | less
 ```
-**Excercise:** use the `dumpevent` tool to look at the MC-truth record.
+**Exercise:** use the `dumpevent` tool to look at the MC-truth record.
  - Have we generated the right events for the process ($e^+e^- \rightarrow ZH$ with $Z\rightarrow \mu^+ \mu^-$) ?
  - Have we generated the correct center of mass energy ?

 Answering the second question with `dumpevent` might be a bit cumbersome, though.

-Take a look at this python script [./lcio_mcparticle.py](./lcio_mcparticle.py) to see how this could be answered in a programatic way using the LCIO Python bindings.
+Take a look at this python script [./lcio_mcparticle.py](./lcio_mcparticle.py) to see how this could be answered in a programmatic way using the LCIO Python bindings.

 ```bash
 python lcio_mcparticle.py zhiggs.slcio